UK culture venues reopen but artists still suffering | DW | 14.05.2021

 But large institutions like the Tate Modern have more cause for optimism.
 London's premier modern art museum "can't wait to have an audience again," says Borchardt-Hume, adding that support for the museum has grown over the course of the pandemic.
 "The lockdowns made people want to support the museum even more."

-But Aletia Upstairs thinks that being in the same room with other people won't even be the same experience for some time.
+Aletia Upstairs meanwhile thinks that being in the same room with other people won't even be the same experience for some time:

 "There will be a worldwide case of post-traumatic stress when all this is over," she said.
 "I mean, now when I return to the stage I have to ask my audience if they don't mind being approached by me, touched by me, if I can sit on their laps and stuff.
-But that's what I do as a performer."
+But that's what I do as a performer.
+We need our bodies to express art."

 The global cultural scene has taken a massive beating from the COVID-19 pandemic.
 But in New York, two of the world's leading museums are now opening their doors again: the Met and the MoMA.